urbanetter/urbanetter.ch/index.md

 # Hi, I'm Urban Etter

 This is a collection of some experiments, unfinished side projects and some written down thoughts.
 Most of the stuff has something to do with programming.
+You can reach me on [Twitter](https://twitter.com/urbmc) or [LinkedIn](https://www.linkedin.com/in/urban-etter/).

 ## p5js
 Some more recent stuff.
 I love the simplicity and visuality of p5js.
 Here are some experiments I did with it: